"An Exhibition as a Copy" at Galerie du Monde, Hong Kong, 8 March – 21 April 2018

 with Dragutin Banic, Anna Fasshauer, Claus Föttinger, Andreas Gursky, Gregor Hildebrandt, Friedrich Kunath, Alexey Meschtschanow, Meuser, Michael Müller, Hartmut Neumann, Werner Reiterer, Andreas Schulze, Koen Van den Broek, Geerten Verheus

-"0,10 ODER DAS ÜBERLEBEN DER LEERE" at Brandenburgischer Kunstverein, Potsdam, 16 September - 18 November 2017 / curated by Michael Müller and Lukas Töpfer
+"0,10 ODER DAS ÜBERLEBEN DER LEERE" at BKV - Brandenburgischer Kunstverein, Potsdam, 16 September - 18 November 2017 / curated by Michael Müller and Lukas Töpfer

 with Art & Language, Angela de la Cruz, Rolf-Gunter Dienst, Marcel Duchamp, Bethan Huws, Kasimir Malewitsch, Vlado Martek and Michael Müller / Opening Reception Friday, 15 September 2017, 6 pm